diegolamonica/EUCookieLaw/readme.md

 ```
 ### How to make the banner title and message translate in the proper language.

+> **NOTE:** This section is no more useful since the new settings for multiple languages.

 I've implemented the custom text-domain files ( `EUCookieLawCustom-it_IT.po` / `EUCookieLawCustom-it_IT.po` ).
 Remember that to get custom translations properly work, **you need to move the `EUCookieLawCustom` directory at the `plugins` directory level**.